Network

 Network Management CLI

-- HAProxy ALOHA 16.5
+- HAProxy ALOHA 16.5 and newer

 The HAProxy ALOHA Network Management CLI provides a way to manage connection profiles via the command line.
 Connection profiles are collections of network interface settings.
 You can use the Network Management CLI to manage physical and virtual network interfaces on the command line.